 Seeing the importance of including headings in your content, BiQ Content Intelligence shows you the headings usage of keywords in your content as you analyze your content.

 You also get to see the usage of that particular keyword from the headings taken from the SERP’s Top 10 results.
-The more you see it being used in the headings, then it’s a clear indication that you must not miss out on adding the keyword in your content.
+The more you see it being used in the headings, it’s a clear indication that you must not miss out on adding the keyword in your content.

-What Is In Store For BiQ?
+What Is Next For BiQ?

 There is a lot you can do with Content Intelligence.
 The ten use cases are a good starting point, but let me finish on a promise: if you too have discovered there is something you can do in Content Intelligence, reach out to me and I’ll add it together with this piece.